Choosing a unit

 - capability to use Deakin's online learning environments.

-Single-unit students aren't eligible for university loans, financial assistance from Centrelink, grants, HECS-HELP or FEE-HELP (except bridging training for overseas trained professionals who may be eligible for HECS-HELP and FEE-HELP).
+Single-unit students aren't eligible for university loans, financial assistance from Centrelink, grants, HECS-HELP or FEE-HELP (except bridging training for overseas trained professionals who may be eligible Government assistance.)

 You'll be expected to meet all costs associated with the fees for single units.

 If your single-unit fees are being paid by an employer or a sponsor, please contact firstname.lastname@example.org.